qmk/qmk_firmware/keyboards/redox/keymaps/nrichers/readme.md

 ## Changes to the default keymap

+Marked in <span style="background-color:#99fcbe">light green</span>, these are changes to the keymap file:

 - Move `GUI` (`SUPER`) key to where default left `CTRL` and right `ALT` are - gives you two frequently used `CMD` keys on macOS where my brain expects them
 - Move `/?` into usual location next to right `SHIFT` - the default flash from Falbatech put `\|` here (might not be the Redox default?), which felt unintuitive
 - Put `\|` into bottom-left spot where `GUI` (`SUPER`) was - had to go somewhere and this bottom-left placement sort of balances with the almost bottom-right `/?`